jrmerwin/Skymind-Android-Documentation/DL4JIrisClassifierDemo.md

 }
 ```
 Finally, a conflict in the junit module versions will throw the following error: > Conflict with dependency 'junit:junit' in project ':app'.
 Resolved versions for app (4.8.2) and test app (4.12) differ.
-This can be suppressed by focing all of the junit modules to use the same version
+This can be suppressed by focing all of the junit modules to use the same version.
 ```java
 configurations.all {
     resolutionStrategy.force 'junit:junit:4.12'